Saint Pimenius

 Saint Pimenius, also known as Pigmenius, Pigmentius, and Pigmène (c.
 4th century AD – 362) is a saint and martyr venerated in the Catholic Church.

 Life

 Pimenius was the tutor of Julian the Apostate, who later became Roman Emperor Julian and tried to revive Rome's traditional state religion.
-Pimenius ended up coming into conflict with Julian because the former was a Christian.
+Pimenius ended up coming into conflict with Julian because the latter was a Christian.
 As a result, Julian had Pimenius drowned in the Tiber River in 362 AD.
 In the Catholic Church, Saint Pimenius is considered a pre-congregation saint, with a memorial on 24 March and a feast day on 2 December.